-The Communication Matrix is a fantastic tool created to assess early communicators and offers a guide for intervention development.
+The Communication Matrix is a fantastic tool created to assess early communicators and guide intervention development.

-This is a tool that I have used to help me better asses my student’s strengths.
+The Communication Matrix is a tool that I have used to help me better assess my student’s strengths.
 Knowing their current level of communication allows for more appropriate programming!

-The communication matrix breaks down early communication into the following 5 levels:
+The communication matrix breaks down early communication into the following five levels:

 1. Preintentional Behavior (0-3 months) – In this stage, we see behaviors, but they are not under the child’s control.
-They reflect the general state or feelings of the child.
-We might see an infant cry due to hunger or the need for changing.
+Because they reflect the general state or feelings of the child.
+For Instance; We might see an infant cry due to hunger or the need for a diaper change.
 Typically the caregiver interprets the behaviors of a child to determine their needs.

-2. Intentional Behavior (3-8 months) – Children start to control behaviors, like body movements, eye gaze, and vocalizations.
+2. Intentional Behavior (3-8 months) – Children control behaviors, like body movements, eye gaze, and vocalizations.
 They are not communicating intentionally yet.

 Intentional Communication Starts

-3. Unconventional Communication (6-12 months) – In this stage, children are using “unconventional pre-symbolic” behaviors to intentionally communicate.
-The behaviors are considered unconventional as they would not be appropriate for an older child.
-The behaviors are not symbolic, they do not have a specific meaning.
-Children may cry or vocalize for a desired item or to be held.
+3. Unconventional Communication (6-12 months) – In this stage, children are using “unconventional pre-symbolic” behaviors to communicate intentionally.
+The behaviors are unconventional as they would not be appropriate for an older child.
+The behaviors are not symbolic; they do not have a specific meaning.
+Children may cry or vocalize for the desired item or to be held.

 4. Conventional Communication (12-18 months) – The pre-symbolic behaviors are used purposefully and are socially acceptable.
-These behaviors may be maintained in further stages.
-Some examples of these behaviors are hugging, pointing, waving, joint attention sharing, and gesturing.
+Further stages may maintain these behaviors.
+For example; hugging, pointing, waving, joint attention sharing, and gesturing.

 Symbolic Communication Starts

-5. Concrete Symbols (12-24 months) – Concrete symbols are used to communicate.
-These symbols look or feel like the item they represent.
-For example, a cup for a drink or a picture of a shoe to represent a shoe.
-While most children skip this stage and go to using abstract symbols, we may work or have children that are communicate with concrete symbols.
+5. Concrete Symbols (12-24 months) communication using concrete symbols is common.
+Concrete symbols look or feel like the item they represent—for example, a cup representing a drink or a shoe picture to represent a shoe.
+While most children skip this stage and use abstract symbols, we may work or have children who communicate with concrete symbols.

 6. Abstract symbols (12-24 months) – Vocalizations (speech), sign language, written words, and braille are all examples of abstract symbols.
 These symbols do not match the object or the idea they represent.